 - Your brake system may not be working properly if the warning light is on.
 Driving could be dangerous.
 If you judge it to be safe, drive carefully to the nearest service station for repairs.
-Otherwise, have your vehicle towed because driving it could be dangerous. - Pressing the brake pedal with the engine stopped and/or low brake fluid level may increase your stopping distance and braking will require greater pedal effort as well as pedal travel. - If the brake fluid level is below the minimum or MIN mark on the brake fluid reservoir, do not drive until the brake system has been checked at a NISSAN dealer.
+Otherwise, have your vehicle towed because driving it could be dangerous. - Pressing the brake pedal with the engine stopped and/or low brake fluid level may increase your stopping distance and braking will require greater pedal effort as well as pedal travel. - If the brake fluid level is below the minimum or MIN mark on the brake fluid reservoir, do not drive until the brake system has been checked.
+It is recommended you visit a NISSAN dealer for this service.